 - Prevent inappropriate data processing with the UEBA module

 This checklist should help you achieve GDPR compliance or review your current data protection measures if you already are compliant.
+And if you'd also like to enhance an organization's cybersecurity and integrate top-level protection into workflows, check out our IT compliance audit checklist.

 With Ekran System, you can automate monitoring and reporting processes and simplify compliance with the GDPR.
 In addition, Ekran System’s insider threat management platform helps you significantly enhance data and system security, instantly detect suspicious activity, and address potential threats before they cause harm.
 Enjoy a 30-day free trial to see for yourself how Ekran System works and take one more step toward GDPR compliance.